 25m pool, Farnham Leisure Centre

-The cost is £5.00 per session (payable in tokens).
+The cost is £5.00 per session and should be booked through Clubspark, click Book Training above.
 All sessions are covered by a qualified lifeguard and insured through the Club’s TE insurance.
 Each swim includes a structured session to cover all abilities.
 The sessions vary depending on the season but normally involve sprints, longer swims and stroke work.

 Please note that the AGSC facility is owned by the Ministry of Defence and as such regular users are required to obtain associate membership, available at the main reception, at a cost of £2.00 per annum.
 (For the location of AGSC click here).